Skip to main content

 What Are the Best Neighborhoods Near Downtown Dallas for Renters?

-Downtown Dallas has undergone an incredible transformation over the past two decades.
-What was once primarily a business district that emptied out after 5 PM has evolved into a thriving residential community with world-class dining, entertainment, and cultural attractions.
+Downtown Dallas has gone through an incredible transformation over the past two decades.
+What used to be a business district that emptied out after 5 PM has turned into a thriving residential community with world-class dining, entertainment, and cultural attractions.

-When I talk about “near downtown Dallas,” I’m referring to several distinct areas, each with its own personality and appeal:
+When I talk about “near downtown Dallas,” I’m really referring to several distinct areas—each with its own personality and vibe:

 • Arts District — Sophisticated atmosphere with proximity to museums and performance venues